dreal/dreal.github.io/index.md

 {% endfor %}
 </div><!-- /.tiles -->

 **dReal** is an automated reasoning tool.
 It focuses on solving problems that can be encoded as first-order logic formulas over the real numbers.
-Its special strength is in handling a wide range of nonlinear real functions. **dReal** implements the framework of \\(\delta\\)-complete decision procedures.
+Its special strength is in handling problems that involve a wide range of nonlinear real functions. **dReal** implements the framework of \\(\delta\\)-complete decision procedures.

 \\(\delta\\)-Complete decision procedures bypass well-known theoretical difficulties in nonlinear theories over the reals.
 We say a decision procedure is \\(\delta\\)-complete for a set \\(S\\) of formulas, where \\(\delta\\) is an arbitrary positive rational number, if for any \\(\varphi\\) from \\(S\\) the procedure returns one of the